Rio de Los Angeles Test Plot

 A series of gardens on a former rail yard led by a group of abuelas

 The Test Plot at Rio is one of several native habitat gardens that have been led by community members since the park opened in 2007.
 This plot is the second Test Plot site and was initially created as part of a design/build studio course in Landscape Architecture at USC in 2020.
 Our main question was: Can we replicate the Test Plot idea in a different location with a different community?
 In short, the answer was yes!
 Located in a transition zone between athletic fields, a picnic pavilion and restored riparian woodland, the footprint of the original Test Plot continues to expand and grow through volunteer efforts.
+Visit the volunteer tab for more information on upcoming events.

 Rio Context (planted 2020)